Becoming Catholic (RCIA)

 For those who have already been baptized in another Christian denomination, at the end of your journey (really, just the beginning of a new journey!) you will receive your first Holy Communion and Confirmation.

 If you have never been baptized, you will go through the same process, but you will also be received into the Church first through baptism.
+Please contact the Parish Office, we would love to set up a meeting to get you started.

 Welcome